wtremmel/networking-basics-lab/README.md

 ## How do I get set up? ##

-This has been tested using CentOS7.
-Ubuntu will be tested as well in the future.
+This has been tested using CentOS7 and Ubuntu.
+For remote setup there is also an ansible playbook incluced.

+You need 500MB RAM per seat.
+So for 20 Seats, 10GB RAM is recommended.

 ### Docker ###